Tomáš Zdechovský: Child Protection Service in Norway

 Zdechovský has been dealing the Michalák Case since 2014.
 He criticises the practice of the Norwegian Barnevernet and Norwegian child protection policy entirely and demands its modification.
 In late 2014, together with his fellow MEP Petr Mach, he began to actively engage in a campaign to return of Eva Michaláková's two sons, who had been taken away by Norwegian local Child Welfare Service.
 Both MEPs organized money collection for counsel in mother's litigation.
 Zdechovský also initiated an open letter to the Norwegian authorities, which was signed by nearly 50 MEPs from different countries and factions in the European Parliament.

 Zdechovský is also the author of the introduction to the book Stolen Childhood: The Truth About Norway's Child Welfare System.
 The book was published in 2019 and deals with the issue of taking children away from their parents by Norwegian child protection service Barnevernet, the causes of the great influence of this institution and the reasons of the frequent criticism of Barnevernet for alleged human rights violations.

+European Green Deal

+Tomáš Zdechovský has repeatedly been critical of the European Green Deal, criticizing it in particular for its lack of thought and lack of a feasibility study.

+Introduction of the Euro in Czechia

+Zdechovský is a supporter of the introduction of the Euro in the Czech Republic.